Heat and Other Stories

 Heat and Other Stories is a collection of 25 works of short fiction by Joyce Carol Oates published by E. P. Dutton in 1991.

 This volume serves as "a postmodernist allegory of contemporary America" in which Oates returns to the settings of her early fiction in rural western New York state.

 The story "Yarrow" won the O. Henry Award in 1991.

 Stories

-Heat and Other Stories includes the following stories:
+Heat and Other Stories is divided into three parts, and includes the following stories.
+All were previously published, as indicated: